5 Top WordPress Landing Page Plugins For 2016: Skyrocket Your Conversions

 What’s different about how this plugin handles coming soon pages is how it stops the rest of your site being accessed.

 You can still allow people to view it if you want them to.
 For example, logged in users can access your site by default.
 But you can give a special URL to anyone else who doesn’t have an account.

 You can also display a maintenance mode page when you’re tweaking the live site.

 I usually disable the plugin once I’ve launched a website but I’ll reactivate it whenever I need to use maintenance mode.
 After launch I use a different tool for building landing pages.
-I usually go with LeadPages because it’s so fast/user friendly (and it takes care of hosting).
+Depending on what I need to do, I’ll use either Thrive Landing Pages or LeadPages.

 - Various access controls.

-- Allows client access.
+- Allows client access via a special link.